yingriyanlong/sudoku-solver/python/README.md

-# sudoku-solver
+# python sudoku-solver
-A sudoku crosswords solver using java or python.
+A sudoku crosswords solver using python.